georgebarrett/bank_tech_test/README.md

 # Screenshot

-refer to screenShot.png within the bank_tech_test directory
+refer to screenShot.png within the js directory